 Plantation forestry is becoming an increasingly important industry and is currently the second largest production land user in the NT after cattle grazing, with more than 42,000 hectares of the NT currently used to produce forestry products in managed plantations.
 There are currently three plantation forestry projects in the NT:

 - African mahogany is being grown in the Douglas Daly and Katherine regions by African Mahogany Australia, and is the largest plantation estate of this species in the world.
 It is being grown for a high‑value, sawn timber market, which includes veneer boards, floor boards and feature grade timber.
-These plantations are currently in mid‑rotation, with a predicted rotation of 18 to 25 years.
+These plantations have a predicted rotation of 18 to 25 years and are expected to reach maturity in 2026-27.

 Explanatory notes

-- The analysis is based on estimates from surveys undertaken by DPIR, information from a survey undertaken by the NT Farmers Association in 2017, as well as preliminary data from the Australian Bureau of Statistics on the value of agricultural commodities produced.
+- The analysis is based on estimates from surveys undertaken by DAF, information from a survey undertaken by the NT Farmers Association, as well as preliminary data from the Australian Bureau of Statistics on the value of agricultural commodities produced.

 - Caution is advised when interpreting annual changes in the value of production for commodities reported in this chapter.
 This is due to changes in the scope and coverage of producers in the survey, changes in the level of detail on commodities reported by producers, large percentage changes from a small base and one‑off weather events occurring in the NT and adjoining states.

-- For more data on agriculture, forestry and fishing, refer to DPIR's website.
+- For more data on agriculture, forestry and fishing, refer to DAF's website.